jeid12/the_hive_web/README.md

-# 🎭 Mask of the King - Official Website
+# 🐝 The Hive - Official Website

-The official website for **Mask of the King**, an African kingdom-themed platformer adventure game built with Phaser 3.
+The official website for **The Hive**, an immersive indie adventure game built with Phaser 3.

 ## 🌟 Features

 - **Modern Stack**: Built with Next.js 14 (App Router), TypeScript, and Tailwind CSS
-- **Dark Theme**: Elegant dark design inspired by African heritage
+- **Dark Theme**: Elegant dark design with honey/amber accents
 - **Responsive**: Fully responsive for desktop and mobile devices
 - **SEO Optimized**: Proper metadata and semantic HTML
 - **Accessible**: High contrast typography and accessible color palette